 The REST connector is a

-wadlfile that describes the connection between your Process application and your application and was created automatically when you created the process in your application.
+wadlfile that describes the connection between your Oracle Process Cloud Service application and your application and was created automatically when you created the process in your application.

 Description of the illustration process-integrations-page.png